In the US, where rape happens determines whether a crime has taken place.

 State v.
 Mitchell, 1999, C.C.A.
 No. 01C01-9612-CR-00502, a man convinced women he was their boyfriend and that he had a fantasy that they would have sex while she was blindfolded.
 In State v.
 Brigman, 2003, C.C.A.
 No. M2002-00461-CCA-R3-CD, a man convinced young men that if they were blindfolded a woman would come and perform oral sex on the young male, but did it himself.
 Both of these seem to indicate that conviction for rape by fraud is a difficult case to prosecute which would only occur in incredibly unusual situations.

 Texas– Sexual assault in the factum.
-It’s a sexual assault if the offender knows that the person is unaware that the sexual act is occurring.
+TX prosecutes sexual assault when the offender knows that the person is unaware that the sexual act is occurring.

 22.011(a) (1) a person commits an offense (sexual assault) if the person intentionally or knowingly causes the penetration of the anus or sexual organ of another person by any means without that person’s consent.
 Further, the statute identifies multiple non-violent but non-consensual acts.
 Fraud, however, is not on the list.